Marquis de Condorcet: The idea of progress

 However, Condorcet stressed that for this to be a possibility man must unify regardless of race, religion, culture or gender.
 To this end, he became a member of the French Société des Amis des Noirs (Society of the Friends of the Blacks).
 He wrote a set of rules for the Society of the Friends of the Blacks which detailed the reasoning and goals behind the organization along with describing the injustice of slavery and put in a statement calling for the abolition of the slave trade as the first step to true abolition.
+Although Condorcet was one of the most determined to advocate for the end of slavery, his strong position in favor of abolitionism can be nuanced.
+In a recent scholarly article published in 2025, Sandrine Bergès developes an argument that she called "the childhood argument" to reevaluate the position of Condorcet on the abolition of slavery.
+Indeed, she provides explanations to demonstrate that while Condorcet morally condemned slavery and waned it to be ended, he was still holding paternalist views about enslaved people.
+He considered them as not being able to exercise liberty by their own will.
+Therefore, granting them full autonomy would be irresponsible considering their late development.
+His abolitionist position was thus perpetuating a racial hierarchy between individuals that would have different capacities and deserve to be treatment differently.
+While in favor of a gradual abolition for enslaved people, Condorcet was concerned by maintaining the white supremacy that he viewed as superior.

 Condorcet was also a strong proponent of women's civil rights.
 He claimed that women were equal to men in nearly every aspect and asked why then should they be debarred from their fundamental civil rights; the few differences that existed were due to the fact that women were limited by their lack of rights.
-Condorcet even mentioned several women who were more capable than average men, such as Queen Elizabeth and Maria-Theresa.
+Condorcet even mentioned several women who were more capable than average men, such as Queen Elizabeth and Maria Theresa.
+Indeed, as stated by David Williams, in his essay "Condorcet, Feminism, and the Egalitarian Principle", published in 1976: "Falling back on the example of history, like all good children of the Enlightenment, Condorcet pointed to the gifts of Elizabeth I, Maria Theresa, and the two Catherines, who all proved that the necessary qualities of leadership and political courage were not lacking in those women who were able, through the accident of birth, to wield power."

 Furthermore, as he argues for the civil, political, and educational rights of women, Condorcet boldly challenges that unless women's natural inferiority to men could be proven, the denial of the aforementioned rights is an "act of tyranny" constituted by the newly formed French nation.